RsyncProject/rsync/rsyncd.conf.5.md

     available in this module.
 You must specify this parameter for each module in `rsyncd.conf`.

+    If the value contains a "/./" element then the path will be divided at that point into a chroot dir and an inner-chroot subdir.
+If [`use chroot`](#) is set to false, though, the extraneous dot dir is just cleaned out of the path.
+An example of this idiom is:

+    >     path = /var/rsync/./module1

+    This will (when chrooting) chroot to "/var/rsync" and set the inside-chroot path to "/module1".

     You may base the path's value off of an environment variable by surrounding the variable name with percent signs.
 You can even reference a variable that is set by rsync when the user connects.
 For example, this would use